EladFirebolt/godocs/docs/sql_reference/geography-data-type.md

 ---

 {: .note}
-Firebolt's geospatial capabilities are currently in a beta stadium.
-We are gathering feedback and refining this feature further.
+Firebolt's geospatial capabilities are currently in a beta release.
+We are gathering feedback and further refining this feature.

 # GEOGRAPHY data type
 {:.no_toc}